AhmadDalao/Linear-Gradient-picker/README.md

 # Linear-Gradient-picker

+### is a tool to generate linear gradient css code.

-## Use to see a live demo link below.
+## Use the link below to see a live demo:

 - [Linear-Gradient-picker] https://ahmaddalao.github.io/Linear-Gradient-picker/

-## Just choose your colors and see the result.
-You can also copy the result.
+## Just choose your colors and the corresponding linear gradient code will show up for you.

+### Project was built using HTML CSS and JavaScript

 <br>